 As we all know, the commercial aspect of Christmas has drifted into Nepal over the past few years.
 Visit one of Bhatbateni’s shopping centres, and you’ll probably find a Christmas tree on show on December.
 Thamel has tourism management committees in Kathmandu and Lakeside in Pokhara, which sometimes bring up a bit of bunting on the roads.
-During Christmas Eve, you can visit the various lounge and bar with family and friends in these major cities that give you some sort of discount Christmas complimentary.
-On this day, these bar and lounge is pretty crowd making the festival even more enjoyable.
+During Christmas Eve, you can visit the various lounges and bars with family and friends in these major cities that give you some sort of discount Christmas.
+On this day, these bars and lounges are pretty crowded making the festival even more enjoyable.

 2. Christmas in Pokhara

-Other than Kathmandu, many tourists prefer visiting Pokhara due to its exotic scenario and refreshment option.
+Other than Kathmandu, many tourists prefer visiting Pokhara due to its exotic scenery and refreshment options.
 Since Pokhara city is a major destination, Christmas is also celebrated with great enthusiasm.
 Decorative Christmas tree is present in malls and lodge along with mouthwatering feast.
-All the Churches in the city organizes a Christmas party where people exchange greetings and gifts.
+All the Churches in the city organize a Christmas party where people exchange greetings and gifts.

 3. Christmas in Dharan

 Dharan is no less when it comes to the celebration of Christmas.
-Many people out their organize a feast in their home and share gifts.
+Many people out there organize a feast in their homes and share gifts.
 Many lounge and bars also offer a huge festive discount in case of meals.
-Since, on a Christmas day, the whole nation experiences a holiday, many people visit their relatives to exchange greetings.
+Since, on Christmas day, the whole nation experiences a holiday, many people visit their relatives to exchange greetings.